 Time is a thief.
 But photography driven by genuine emotion helps you hold those memories close.

 My couples are creating weddings that are industrial chic, countryside sweet, mountaintop wild.
-Celebrated from Philly and Baltimore, right here in Lancaster County, to literally the middle of nowhere.
-Wherever your wedding takes you, I am so dang excited to document all that goodness.
+Celebrated from Philly, NYC, Baltimore, right here in Lancaster County, to literally the middle of nowhere.
+Wherever your wedding takes you, I am so excited to document all that goodness.

 There’s no such thing as a wrong season for iced coffee or too much Diet Coke.
 (Shhh, let me believe this.)
 Weekend mornings, find us on family coffee dates in our city neighborhood.